 - 2 teaspoons pumpkin pie spice

-The night before you plan to make the pancakes combine starter, pumpkin puree, water, and flour in a large plastic or glass bowl.
+- The night before you plan to make the pancakes combine starter, pumpkin puree, water, and flour in a large bowl.
 Cover and let rest overnight at room temperature.

-Pour onto hot skillet and cook over medium-low heat until bubbles form and edges start to set up.
+- Pour onto hot skillet and cook over medium-low heat until bubbles form and edges start to set.
 Flip and cook a few more minutes until done.

 - Serve hot with butter, maple syrup, honey, or other sweet toppings.